-If you are a business owner, providing Bend public transit group passes to your staff can be a benefit for everyone.
+If you are a business owner, organization, or college/university, providing public transit group passes to your staff can be a benefit for everyone.
 Why should you consider group passes for your employees?
 Here is some information that can help you make an informed decision about providing a valuable benefit to your employees.

 To Learn More:

 Federal law allows employers three ways to reduce the cost of commuting via public transportation (bus, train, ferry or registered vanpool) or qualified parking for employees.

 Companies can offer employees:

 To review the IRS’ Employer Tax Guide to Fringe Benefits, go to:

 Direct Billing - Issue passes to employees upon request and CET will bill monthly for only the number issued.

 Group Pass Program - (See CET Group Pass Program below)

 The monthly cost is calculated on where your employees work and live and the number of employees who work during transit operating hours for a low monthly cost, but the benefit applies to all your employees.